OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 ## Getting Setup

+This project includes a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so when running `git clone` you need to add the `--recurse-submodules` option.

 Install Docker: https://docs.docker.com/install/.

 Increase the memory available to Docker to at least 4GB (instructions for [Mac](https://docs.docker.com/docker-for-mac/#advanced), [Windows](https://docs.docker.com/docker-for-windows/#advanced)).